wiliamsouza/docker-python/README.md

 Entrypoint
 ----------

-You have the option to let your dockerized application behave like a binary to do that just put your start code in `entrypoint.py` and it will take care to initialize your application when you run:
+You have the option to let your dockerized application behave like a binary, to do that just edit and uncomment the last lines `Dockerfile`, so it will take care to run your application when you call:

     $ sudo docker run wiliamsouza/python